ChilliCream/hotchocolate-docs/docs/subscription.md

 > More about configuring ASP.NET Core can be found [here](aspnet.md).

-Once this is setup subscriptions are generally available.
+Once this is setup, subscriptions are generally available.
 In order to define subscriptions we have to create a subscription type.
 The subscription type is just a regular `ObjectType`, so we create it like any other root type.

 ```csharp
 public class SubscriptionType